 • Annapurna conservation area permit and TIMS fee

-• Accommodation, meals, salary, equipment & Insurance of trekking staffs
+• Accommodation, meals, salary, equipment & Insurance for trekking staff

 • Travel & Rescue arrangement